fkia413/CodeBusters/README.md

 9. [Acknowledgements](#acknowledgements)
 10. [Instructions](#instructions)

-## Overview of Technologies Used
+## Overview and Teck Stack

-Our objective for this project was to create a fully functioning application with utilisation of supporting tools, methodologies and technologies that encapsulate all modules we covered during our training .We have created a full-stack web application for QA Cinemas that fully conforms to a provided client specification.
+Our objective for this project was to create a fully functioning application with the utilisation of supporting tools, methodologies and technologies that encapsulate all modules we covered during our training.
+We have created a full-stack web application for QA Cinemas that fully conforms to a provided client specification.
 The website was made with ease of use and attractiveness in mind, and provides information about movies, listings, upcoming releases and the ability to log in and book tickets.

 We have used the following technologies in our project:

 - Jira for project management via Kanban
   - Scrum as the agile methodology
+  - Kanban to track development
 - Git as the version control system
 - GitHub for source code management
 - HTML, CSS, JavaScript and Bootstrap for front-end development
 - Python as the back-end programming language
 - Flask as the API development platform
-- MySQL as the database management system
+- MySQL/SQLite as the database management system
-- Pytest and Flask-testing for performings tests
+- Pytest and Unittest for performing tests
 - Jenkins for continuous integration
 - Docker for containerisation
+- Terraform for infrastructure provisioning
+- AWS as our main cloud provider
+  - EC2 instances
+  - RDS database

+### Note

+For a more in-depth review of the partial project development, please check the workflow.pdf file within `/documentation`.
+The latter contains screenshots accompanied by relatively short captions depicting different parts of the project.

 ## Requirements Gathering